dotnet/docs-maui/docs/fundamentals/windows.md

 <xref:Microsoft.Maui.Controls.Window> defines the following properties:

-- `FlowDirection`, of type `FlowDirection`, defines the direction in which the UI element of the window are laid out.
+- <xref:Microsoft.Maui.Controls.Window.FlowDirection>, of type `FlowDirection`, defines the direction in which the UI element of the window are laid out.
-- `Height`, of type `double`, specifies the height of the window on Windows.
+- <xref:Microsoft.Maui.Controls.Window.Height>, of type `double`, specifies the height of the window on Windows.
-- `MaximumHeight`, of type `double`, represents the maximum height of the window on desktop platforms.
+- <xref:Microsoft.Maui.Controls.Window.MaximumHeight>, of type `double`, represents the maximum height of the window on desktop platforms.
 Valid values are between 0 and `double.PositiveInfinity`.
-- `MaximumWidth`, of type `double`, represents the maximum width of the window on desktop platforms.
+- <xref:Microsoft.Maui.Controls.Window.MaximumWidth>, of type `double`, represents the maximum width of the window on desktop platforms.
 Valid values are between 0 and `double.PositiveInfinity`.
-- `MinimumHeight`, of type `double`, represents the minimum height of the window on desktop platforms.
+- <xref:Microsoft.Maui.Controls.Window.MinimumHeight>, of type `double`, represents the minimum height of the window on desktop platforms.
 Valid values are between 0 and `double.PositiveInfinity`.
-- `MinimumWidth`, of type `double`, represents the minimum width of the window on desktop platforms.
+- <xref:Microsoft.Maui.Controls.Window.MinimumWidth>, of type `double`, represents the minimum width of the window on desktop platforms.
 Valid values are between 0 and `double.PositiveInfinity`.
-- `Overlays`, of type `IReadOnlyCollection<IWindowOverlay>`, represents the collection of window overlays.
+- <xref:Microsoft.Maui.Controls.Window.Overlays>, of type `IReadOnlyCollection<IWindowOverlay>`, represents the collection of window overlays.
 - <xref:Microsoft.Maui.Controls.Page>, of type <xref:Microsoft.Maui.Controls.Page>, indicates the page being displayed by the window.
 This property is the content property of the <xref:Microsoft.Maui.Controls.Window> class, and therefore does not need to be explicitly set.
-- `Title`, of type `string`, represents the title of the window.
+- <xref:Microsoft.Maui.Controls.Window.Title>, of type `string`, represents the title of the window.
-- `Width`, of type `double`, specifies the width of the window on Windows.
+- <xref:Microsoft.Maui.Controls.Window.Width>, of type `double`, specifies the width of the window on Windows.
-- `X`, of type `double`, specifies the X coordinate of the window on Windows.
+- <xref:Microsoft.Maui.Controls.Window.X>, of type `double`, specifies the X coordinate of the window on Windows.
-- `Y`, of type `double`, specifies the Y coordinate of the window on Windows.
+- <xref:Microsoft.Maui.Controls.Window.Y>, of type `double`, specifies the Y coordinate of the window on Windows.

 These properties, with the exception of the `Overlays` property, are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings, and styled.